Products of varieties with many integral points: The weak Hilbert property

 \subsection{Birational invariance}

 The weak Hilbert property is a birational invariant among smooth proper geometrically connected varieties over a finitely generated field of characteristic $0$, as is proved in \cite[Proposition~3.1]{CDJLZ}.
-In fact, the arguments in the proof of \loccit{} show the following more general statement.
+Adapting the arguments of the proof of \emph{loc.\ cit.}, we show that Hilbertianity of a pair is invariant under proper birational morphisms in the following sense.